Julian-Lafond/Projects/Strongly Connected Components/README.txt

-This Program finds the strongly connected components in topologically sorted order from a Graph ADT which contains Depth First Search.
+This Program finds the strongly connected components in topologically sorted order from a Graph ADT containing Depth First Search.

 List.h - header files for all functions used in List.c List.c - contains a doubly linked list implementation with a cursor to traverse through the list